Ruchielle/-E-Commerce-Customer-Behavior-and-Consumer-Insights-Dashboard-/README.md

  - Dax - KPI measures, calculated columns and aggregation.
  - Power BI - Dashboard development, slicers and dat visualization.

+### Data Workflow
+ - Source
+    - Where did the data come from?
+        - The dataset was sourced from Kaggle and contains 254 e-commerce customer records with information on customer demographics, shopping behavior, product preferences, spending, and other customer attributes.

+ - Ingestion
+     - How was the data brought in?
+         - The dataset was imported into Microsoft Power BI for data preparation, modeling, analysis, and visualization.

+ - Cleaning
+     - What issues did you find and fix?
+         - The data was reviewed for missing and inconsistent values.
+Missing values in the City field were identified and handled by categorizing them as “Unknown” to prevent the missing records from being excluded from the analysis.

+ - Transformation
+     - What new fields, aggregations, or structures did you create?
+         - Missing values in the City field were handled by replacing the 31 blank entries with “Unknown.”
+Spending-related data was also structured into meaningful spending categories to support customer segmentation and comparison in Power BI.

+ - Analysis
+      - What statistical structures, queries, or visuals did you use?
+          - The analysis focused on customer demographics, product-category preferences, shopping frequency, spending behavior, financial status, gender, age, marital status, and city tier.
+Power BI measures, aggregations, and interactive visualizations were used to identify patterns and compare customer segments.

+ - Output
+      - What form did the results take?
+           - The results were presented as an interactive Microsoft Power BI dashboard containing KPI cards, charts, and visual breakdowns of customer behavior and purchasing patterns.
+The dashboard provides insights into high-value customer segments, product preferences, and potential growth opportunities.

 ### Data Cleaning and Transformation
 Before creating the dashboard the raw data was reviewed and cleaned to ensure that the analysis and visualization were reliable.